daneclarkcollins/daneclarkcollins-com/contents/articles/come-see-dane-at-jordancon-2014/index.md

 Also at Jordancon will be several other artists from the book, including Sam Flegal, Paul Bielaczyc, Melissa Gay, and Larry Elmore.

-We will be hosting a panel on April 12 entitled "[Elves of Uteria: World Building](http://www.jordancon.org/sessions/elves-utera-world-building "Elves of Uteria: World Building")," where we will tell of our journey in creating the world, and will be answering questions from the audience.
+We will be hosting a workshop on April 12 entitled "[Elves of Uteria: World Building](http://www.jordancon.org/sessions/elves-utera-world-building "Elves of Uteria: World Building")," where we will tell of our journey in creating the world, and will be answering questions from the audience.